 Final Thoughts

-Finally, you should always ensure that the helmet meets all ANSI, OSHA, or any other significant safety organization requirements before buying it.
+Finally, before buying a helmet, you should always ensure that it meets all ANSI, OSHA, or other significant safety organization requirements.

-You can never be too careful when looking for the perfect helmet meant to protect your head and life in general from various safety hazards.
+You can never be too careful when looking for the perfect helmet to protect your head and life from various safety hazards.

 Follow the above steps when curious about how to measure head for helmet or head to get the best results.